-Shaughnessy Golf and Country Club in Vancouver will play host to the 2020 CP Women’s Open.
+Shaughnessy Golf and Country Club in Vancouver will play host to the 2020 CPKC Women’s Open.

 BROOKE HENDERSON WINS SANDRA POST MEDAL AS LOW CANADIAN

-Although Brooke Henderson was unable to defend her CP Women’s Open title, it was still a fantastic week for her.
+Although Brooke Henderson was unable to defend her CPKC Women’s Open title, it was still a fantastic week for her.
 A tie for third earned Henderson the Sandra Post Medal as Low Canadian.

 Henderson, who shot a 3-under-par 69 Sunday, finished seven shots back of Jin Young Ko.